JuanMontoya07/PrepCourse/README.md

-# PrepCourse
-This is a test repository
+This is a test proyect for me to learn how to create and open a repository.